 - Deliberately attempt to and/or take the test for someone else or attempt to have someone else impersonate you to take the test

 - Deliberately create fake or multiple College Board student accounts

 - Provide false information to College Board

 - Consume food or drink in unauthorized areas

-- Exhibit or engage in confrontational, threatening, or unruly behavior, conduct, or communication toward or concerning any test taker, test administrator, proctor, or employee of College Board or its subcontractors, including ETS defined below
+- Exhibit or engage in confrontational, threatening, or unruly behavior, conduct, or communication toward or concerning any test taker, test administrator, proctor, employee of College Board or College Board contractor

 - Allow an alarm or a personal item to sound in the testing room

 - Fail to follow any of the test administration rules set forth in these Terms and Conditions or directions given by the testing staff

 - Score Cancellation and Disciplinary Measures.
 In the event that College Board and/or its contractors determine that your scores are invalid under Section 3(b) below, or you have engaged in Misconduct under Section 3(c) below, we may, in our sole discretion, take 1 or more of the following measures ("Measures"): deny you entry to a test administration, dismiss you from the test, decline to score your test, cancel your scores, ban you from taking future College Board assessments (including without limitation the SAT®, the Advanced Placement® (AP®) and CLEP® Exams), and/or share information with others as set forth in Section 3(f) below.